 Ahrefs is arguably the most popular SEO tool in the market.
 It handles all of your SEO requirements from keyword research to SERP tracking and analysis.
 I check Ahrefs almost every day to stay on top of my site.

 The reason this is such a great tool to use as a SERP tracker is that you can easily conduct all keyword research within the same application.
-If the SERP tracker identifies new keywords you’re starting to rank for, you can dig deeper.
-The same applies if you lose ranking, you can do a quick customer competitor analysis.
+You can dig deeper if the SERP tracker identifies new keywords you’re starting to rank for.
+The same applies if you lose ranking.
+You can do a quick customer competitor analysis.

 |Great all-rounder SEO tool||SERP tracker isn’t that comprehensive|

 |Robust rank tracking features||Very limited notifications for ranking updates|

 |The free tools are good backlink analysis and basic site audits|

 SEO Consultant, Harry Boxhall, says that “Ahrefs Rank Tracker I find to be firstly convenient since Ahrefs is what I use practically daily, but I also think that the ability to see how it ranks amongst SERP features is useful too.”

 Pricing: The entry price for an Ahrefs plan is $99/mo for the “Lite” tier.
 This includes the SERP tracking functionality and all the other features you would expect in an SEO tool.
 However, the rank tracker caps at 750 keywords, and the updates are weekly.
 Daily updates will cost you an additional $100/mo.

 Pro Rank Tracker is a highly specialized rank-tracking and reporting solution for agencies and enterprise teams.
 While anyone can use the tool, its features make it extremely easy to track and report on sets of keywords under each project/site.
 This is particularly useful for agencies that need to provide frequent reporting to clients at scale.